-- (a) Only bonded, duly licensed collection agencies, or a licensee's employees, junket representatives, or attorneys, may collect, on the Casino Gaming Licensee's behalf and for any consideration, gaming credit extended by the licensee. - (b) Notwithstanding the provisions of subsection (a), the Casino Gaming Licensee shall not permit any person who has been found unsuitable, or who has been denied a gaming license of any kind, or who has had a gaming license of any kind revoked, to collect, on the licensee's behalf and for any consideration, gaming credit extended by the Casino Gaming Licensee. - credit collection arrangements and that include any written contracts entered into with the persons described in subsection (a).
+- (a) Only bonded, duly licensed collection agencies, or a licensee's employees, junket representatives, or attorneys, may collect, on the Casino Gaming Licensee's behalf and for any consideration, gaming credit extended by the licensee. - (b) Notwithstanding the provisions of subsection (a), the Casino Gaming Licensee shall not permit any person who has been found unsuitable, or who has been denied a gaming license of any kind, or who has had a gaming license of any kind revoked, to collect, on the licensee's behalf and for any consideration, gaming credit extended by the Casino Gaming Licensee. - (c) Each licensee shall maintain for the Commission's inspection records that describe credit collection arrangements and that include any written contracts entered into with the persons described in subsection (a).